 The OVSP Learning Programme:

-This is the fourth of the five modules in our online learning opportunity to help you develop the understanding and skill to:
+This is the final of the five modules in our online learning opportunity to help you develop the understanding and skill to:

 - Ensure the survival of universal healthcare by increasing value and reducing waste (Module 1)